1. Home

 Examples:

-- Digital Realty Trust: Specializes in data center, colocation, and interconnection strategies, supporting the digital infrastructure needs of clients worldwide.
+• Digital Realty Trust: Specializes in data center, colocation, and interconnection strategies supporting global digital infrastructure.

 These diverse types of REITs offer investors a wide range of opportunities to participate in various sectors of the real estate market, each with its unique risk and return profile.